-Apple exports from the US to India have been disrupted on New Delhi's decision to mandate "non-GM (genetically modified) origin" and "GM-free" certificates for certain agricultural imports, the US has complained.
-Washington wants India to withdraw the measure that came into effect from March 1.
+The US has said that its apple exports to India have been disrupted due to New Delhi's decision to mandate 'non-GM (genetically modified) origin' and 'GM-free' certificates for certain agricultural imports and has proposed that the measure be withdrawn.

 "The measure (GM-free certificate requirement) has disrupted US apple exports.
-Trade stoppages risk future product shortages and could lead to price increase for Indian consumers and further disruptions to Indian supply chain," the US said, raising the issue with the Sanitary and Phytosanitary (SPS) Committee of the WTO.
+Trade stoppages risk future product shortages and could lead to price increase for Indian consumers and further disruptions to Indian supply chain," the US said in a recent representation to the Sanitary & Phytosanitary Committee of the WTO.